Oncologic Emergency TLS SVC Cord Compression Case Lab

 Superior Vena Cava Syndrome

-Malignant spinal cord compression can lead to permanent neurologic loss.
-Red flags include new localized back pain, pain worse when lying down or with Valsalva, radicular pain, weakness, gait change, sensory level, numbness, bowel or bladder dysfunction, and hyperreflexia or decreased reflexes depending on level.
-Pain may precede neurologic deficits, so waiting until paralysis occurs is unsafe.
+Malignant spinal cord compression can cause permanent neurologic loss within hours.
+Red flags: new localized back pain, pain worse when lying down or with Valsalva, radicular pain, weakness, gait change, a sensory level, numbness, and bowel or bladder dysfunction.
+Pain commonly precedes neurologic deficit, so waiting for paralysis is unsafe.
+The prostate-cancer patient with back pain, leg weakness, and urinary retention needs emergency evaluation: assess neuro function, pain, mobility, bowel/bladder status, and fall risk, then escalate immediately.

 Test Your Knowledge

-A patient with high-grade lymphoma develops weakness, cramps, nausea, decreased urine output, and elevated potassium after treatment begins.
+A patient with high-grade lymphoma develops weakness, cramps, nausea, decreased urine output, hyperkalemia, and hypocalcemia after treatment begins.
 What should the nurse suspect?

 A